Jonatanortiz2/home/Roblox-Projects/Jons-Ui-Library/Documentation.md

 | 1            | `<String>`        | Name of the section. | None |

 ## Tool Tips
-Can Be Set To, Labels, Paragraphs, Buttons, SLiders, TextBoxes, Keybinds, Toggles, And Dropdowns.
+Can Be Set To, Labels, Paragraphs, Buttons, Sliders, TextBoxes, Keybinds, Toggles, And Dropdowns.
 ```lua
 -- [[
     Can Be Set At The End Of Parameters of Shown Above Settings.